 A well-equipped vehicle is key for any road trip to be successful!
 Make sure you have all the tools you will need for your trip and be sure to pack a few items in your vehicle just in case something goes wrong.

-These might include flashlights, jumper cables, screwdriver and wrenches of various sizes, coolant/anti-freeze, road flares or reflective triangle, road signal devices (such as road buzzers or road whistles), a spare tire, spare valve stem, fire extinguisher, and a tire pressure gauge.
+These might include flashlights, jumper cables, screwdrivers and wrenches of various sizes, coolant/anti-freeze, road flares or reflective triangles, road signal devices (such as road buzzers or road whistles), a spare tire, spare valve stem, fire extinguisher, and a tire pressure gauge.

 It is important to stay hydrated, especially during long driving intervals.
 So, pack reusable water bottles and drinking water enough for each person in the car.

-Other crucial items to pack for your adventure include medicine and a first aid kit, as well as personal items, such as spare glasses or contact lenses, toiletry bag or dopp kit, earplugs, sunscreen and insect repellent.
+Other crucial items to pack for your adventure include medicine and a first aid kit, as well as personal items, such as spare glasses or contact lenses, a toiletry bag or Dopp kit, earplugs, sunscreen, and insect repellent.